shawon122334/firebase-auth/README.md

 --------------------------------------
 how do we create firebase project?

-1. go to firebase project
+1. go to firebase project (in firebase website)
 2. get started
 3. create project (space not allowed for project name)
 4. select google analytics if you need